pooja-subramaniam/roof-top-segmentation/README.md

     │   └── documentation.md <- Report on approach and performance
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pipreqs dida-segmentation-challenge`
+    │                         generated with `pipreqs roof-top-segmentation`
     │
     ├── environment.yml    <- conda exported environment file
     │